idjorgon/test-site/README.md

 # Test Site

-A secure, responsive static website template for showcasing products and services.
+A secure, responsive static test website template for showcasing products and services.

 ## Features